Joshiy: Career

 Born at Varkala in Thiruvananthapuram district as the son of Vasu and Gouri, Joshiy's relation with cinema began from the cinema theatre that his family owned.
 While doing his final year in degree, in 1969, Joshiy left to Chennai to try his luck in cinema.
 Joshiy began his career by working as an assistant director under eminent film directors M. Krishnan Nair and J. Sasikumar.
 He also assisted Crossbelt Mani and he was the assistant director of Aanayum Ambariyum in 1978 film directed by Crossbelt Mani.
 He made his debut as director through Tiger Salim, released in 1978.
 His next movie was Moorkhan which was followed by Raktham.
 He directed Prem Nazir, Srividya in Ithihasam.

 Following this, Joshiy directed many films including Kaahalam, Sharam, Karthavyam, Dheera and Aarambham.
-In 1983, he collaborated with Mammootty for the first time, for Aa Rathri, which was a blockbuster and broke many records in the box office, the film became the first Malayalam film to gross over 1 crore.
-He continued to work together with Mammootty for the next two decades.
-This was followed by Kodumkattu, came out and a series of films including Bhookambam, Kodathi, Alakadalinakkare, Muhurtham Pathnonnu Muppathinu and Minimol Vathicanil and Sandharbham, his second industrial hit after Aa Rathri.
+In 1983, he collaborated with Mammootty for the first time, for Aa Rathri.
+This was followed by Kodumkattu, came out and a series of films including Bhookambam, Kodathi, Alakadalinakkare, Muhurtham Pathnonnu Muppathinu and Minimol Vathicanil and Sandharbham.

 In 1985, Joshiy directed Nirakkoottu, based on the script by debutant Dennis Joseph.
 Joshiy, Mammootty, and Dennis Joseph continued working together with Nyayavidhi, Shyama and Veendum.
 He made his debut in Hindi films in 1984 and achieved national fame when he directed Dharm Aur Qanoon starring Rajesh Khanna in a double role along with Dharmendra.
 It had box office collection of ₹6.5 crores in 1984 and went on to become a hit at the Indian boxoffice.